ThreatLens-Inc/threatlens-core-docs/README.md

 **Built for Security Teams.
 Designed by Experts.
 Powered by AI.**

-ThreatLens is a next-generation, multi-agent cybersecurity platform that accelerates threat detection, investigation, and response through intelligent automation and real-time threat intelligence enrichment.
+ThreatLens Core is a next-generation, multi-agent cybersecurity platform that accelerates threat detection, investigation, and response through intelligent automation and real-time threat intelligence enrichment.

 ---